MelissaAlasalmi/MelissaAlasalmi/README.md

 📚 learning the **data science with Python** track on Data Camp
 📚 learning imperative programming with **algorithms projects in C** at Hive

-## Next up:
-🔭 pulling it all together to build a web app that shows how balanced your actions towards all the SDGs are based on your daily choices

 ## Ask me about:
 📝 digital content
 📚 pedagogy